akka/alpakka/docs/src/main/paradox/ibm-eventstore.md

 `EventContext.cleanUp` - Is used to terminate a connection, this has to be called to successfully shutdown the application.

-These functions are provided by the EventStore client library as a transient dependencies.
+These functions are provided by the EventStore client.

 ## Local development